noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 ## Team meetings (weekly)

-### Meeting prepartion
+### Meeting preparation

 Each team member is requested to prepare for the meeting:

 * **Tickets grooming**:
   * Review last week progress and move tasks to their respective status columns.
   * Update ticket descriptions/PRs etc.
-  * Break big tasks into smaller ones that require up to 2 days effort.
+  * Break big tasks into smaller ones that require up to 2 days of effort.
 * **Plans for next week** - decide what you plan to work on next week and creates the appropriate tickets for it.
 * **Feedback** - write up stuff you want to talk about in the meeting in the meeting document.

 ### In the meeting

 * **Feedback and updates**
-  * Review this week contnet team members brought up (myself included).
+  * Review this week content team members brought up (myself included).
   * Company/group/team updates.
 * **Review tickets** - we review the tickets in the done column and each team member is encouraged to talk about the work been done.
-From saying a few words to a full on demo.
+From saying a few words to a full-on demo.
 * **Milestones and upcoming work** - see if we met the milestones we setup earlier, review the upcoming ones, and say what you want to work on.